 In asking why one woman why she wanted to lose her accent, her reply was that so many don’t understand what she says.
 This is a big challenge for public speaking.

 The problem seemed obvious to her but the solution she chose may have not been the best way to meet the challenge.

 What is an accent?

-Accents fall into two different considerations.
-Within the same language it involves differences of pronunciation.
+Accents fall into two different kinds and each kind has different considerations.
+Within the same language it often involves differences of pronunciation.

 Stress Accent Could be a pattern of speech applying greater intensity or power and it could include pace to certain syllables.

 Pitch Accent Could involve the modulation of pitch or tone along with or without changing the pace.

 It can also be a characteristic style of pronunciation differing from the norm normal.
 These differences are relative to region, socio-economic status, ethnicity, caste or social class and if it is a second language or not.
 In the Southern US on a whole is spoken of as being a distinct accent to those in the Northern US.
 If you are from and live in the south, your pronunciation is normal.

 People from the five burrows of New York City could each be considered as having distinctive accents.
 People from Texas would consider all New Yorker's as having an accent as New Yorker's would consider the same of those from Texas.